 Not ideal for small spaces

-Children 3 and up can jump, leap, skip, hop, and tumble around in the Big Ol Bouncer with plenty of room to spare.
+Children can jump, leap, skip, hop, and tumble around in the Big Ol Bouncer with plenty of room to spare.
 What's more, this durable vinyl bounce house features a fully enclosed safety netting and a double-padded slide to keep kiddos safe while they romp.

 Best Indoor: Blast Zone Magic Castle Bounce House